misskey-dev/node-http-message-signatures/README.md

 ## Compatibility
 ### HTTP Message Signatures Implementation Level
-As a way of expressing the HTTP Message Signatures support status of software, I propose to express it as an implementation level (a string of two-digit numbers).
+As a way of expressing the HTTP Message Signatures support status of software, I propose to express it as an implementation level (`string` of two-digit numbers).

 ~~Newer versions of Misskey have this string in `metadata.httpMessageSignaturesImplementationLevel` of nodeinfo.~~